joshaven/wiki.wisp.live/groundingandbonding/foundationsandbasics.md

 The second essential concept is that electricity will follow the path of least resistance.
 If there is a charge in a large area of land that is interconnected by a grid of ground rods, utility poles, and power lines that is opposite of a charge in the sky than there is a good chance for a lightning strike between the utility power grid and the sky because the metal power lines and ground rods offer a lower resistance path than other paths for equalizing the charges.
 This is one reason that it is common to see blackened power receptacles at locations that have suffered a damaging surge.

+There is a lot of confusion surrounding the idea of grounding and bonding.
+It is helpful to understand the differences in the terms.
+Grounding is the connection of something to the ground and bonding is connecting two or more things together.
+You can bond a tower to the ground electrodes which is generally what is meant when someone says they ground a tower.
+You don't, however, ground an antenna to a tower you bond it to a grounded tower or bond it to a ground wire.
+Grounds and bonds are part of a grounding system and understanding the basic concepts and purposes of these terms helps you install equipment in a way that can stand up to the test of time.